-Outside areas and boundaries Visually inspected.
-The subjects are contained within a fairly level site, with garden ground to the front and rear of the house.
-The front garden area is tarmac surfaced, providing off-street car parking.
-The back garden is mainly in grass, with concrete slabbed paths and patio.
-Site boundaries are defined by low-level concrete block walls.
 Ceilings Visually inspected from floor level.
-Ceilings are plasterboard lined.
-There is timber cladding to the ceiling in the bathroom.
+Ceilings appeared to be of timber lath and plaster, and plasterboard.

 Internal walls Visually inspected from floor level.
 Using a moisture meter, walls were randomly tested for dampness where considered appropriate.
-Internal walls and partitions are plasterboard lined.
-There is aqua-panelling to some walls in the bathroom.
+Internal walls and partitions appeared to be of timber lath and plaster, and plasterboard.
+There is partial wall-tiling in the kitchen and aqua-panelling to walls in the bathroom and shower-room.

 Floors including sub floors Surfaces of exposed floors were visually inspected.
 No carpets or floor coverings were lifted.
 Physical access to the sub floor area may be taken if the Surveyor deems it is safe and reasonable to do so, and subject to a minimum clearance of 1m between the underside of floor joists and the solum as determined from the access hatch.
-The flooring is mainly of suspended timber, and partly of solid concrete.
-Inspection of the flooring was considerably restricted due to fixed and fitted floor coverings and furniture throughout, and most areas were unseen.
-We were unable to locate any hatches or loose sections of flooring to gain access to the sub-floor area and accordingly the underfloor timbers were unseen.
+The flooring throughout is of suspended timber.
+No close inspection of the flooring was possible due to fixed and fitted floor coverings and furnishings, and all areas were unseen.
+We were unable to locate any hatches or loose sections of flooring to gain access to the sub-floor area and accordingly the underfloor timbers were unseen and we are unable to comment on their condition.

 Internal joinery and kitchen fittings Built-in cupboards were looked into but no stored items were moved.
 Kitchen units were visually inspected excluding appliances.
-Internal doors are mainly of timber flush panel construction, and partly of timber and glass.
-Skirtings and door facings appeared to be of hardwood.
-A timber staircase with timber handrail provides access to the upper floor accommodation.
-The kitchen, re-fitted around 2013, is equipped with wall, base and larder units, worktop surfacing, graphite sink unit and drainer, built-in double oven, cooker hob and hood, and integral appliances.
-The utility room is equipped with wall/base cupboards, worktop surfacing and a stainless steel sink unit and drainer.
+Internal doors are partly of timber and glass panel, partly of timber pressed panel, and partly of timber flush panel construction.
+Skirtings and door facings appeared to be of stained softwood.
+A timber staircase with timber handrail and balustrades provides access to the upper floor accommodation.
+The kitchen, re-fitted in 2021, is equipped with a range of wall, base and larder units, worktop surfacing, stainless steel sink unit and drainer, and integral appliances.